The BEST Hummus Recipe

 Instructions

-- Add all the ingredients to your Vitamix or high-powered blender and secure the lid.
+- Add all the ingredients to a high-powered blender and secure the lid.
 Remove the lid cap and insert the tamper.

 - Turn the blender on high for 30 seconds (or more for a creamier texture) and use the tamper to push the hummus into the blades.
 Add more chickpea liquid (aquafaba), if desired, for a softer hummus.

-- Add the hummus to a serving plate and garnish with olive oil, paprika and fresh parsley.
+- Add the hummus to a small serving bowl and garnish with olive oil, paprika and fresh parsley.

 Lisa’s Tips